Dang Bireley's and Young Gangsters: Popularity and the talk of the town

 When the film was released, it quickly gained widespread popularity.
 It stood out from other Thai films of the time because of its realistic production and international-standard storytelling.
 The film is often credited with opening a new era in Thai cinema.
 Loosely based on Sen Tang Mafia (เส้นทางมาเฟีย, "Mafia Way"), a crime novel by Suriyan Saktaisong, the film features characters modeled after real people.
 Suriyan himself claimed to be Piak, one of Dang Bireley's close friends as portrayed in the film.
 However, individuals who actually knew Dang strongly disputed this claim.
 They insisted that they had never heard of Suriyan before and were certain he had never been part of Dang's circle.
 The film sparked considerable debate in Thai society, especially concerning the historical accuracy of its portrayal of Dang Bireley.
 Many people who claimed to have known him personally said that he did not have the kind of personality shown in the film.
 One example often cited is that Dang never drank alcohol.
 Like many teenagers of his era, he preferred milkshakes, which were very popular at the time.
 In addition, several scenes in the film were viewed as exaggerated.
 Many events depicted either did not happen at all or were not as violent or dramatic as the film suggested.
 While these dramatizations contributed to the film's cinematic appeal, they also raised questions about the balance between creative storytelling and factual representation.

-Also, Dang Bireley's and Young Gangsters was a fresh and groundbreaking film in every way.
-It not only created a major phenomenon in the Thai film industry but was also made by an entirely new team.
-The director, screenwriter, and cast were all newcomers making their debut.
+Dang Bireley's and Young Gangsters was also praised as the debut work for many members of the production team including the director, screenwriter, and numerous members of the cast.